smich73/QnA-Maker-Uber-Search/README.md

 ## Outstanding work

+* Create "Getting Started" and ARM templates for deployment.
 * Greater use of NLP in question extraction and document processing.
 * Complete testing of continuous process for processing document updates.
 * Assistive review process, flagging question or answers which seem to be anomalous for human review.